 - Platonic Life-Partners: With El-Melloi II, as her mentor and professor.

 - Raised as a Host: The people of her village, including her own mother, groomed her to be a vessel for Altria Pendragon after her face became identical to her ancestor's.
 They would have performed a ritual to summon Altria's soul and place it in Gray's body if Waver hadn't intervened.

 - Raised Catholic: Doesn't personally believe in God, but she's familiar with Christian prayers and practices due to being educated by the resident priest of her village, and sometimes prays for others and performs the sign of the cross out of habit.

-- Reused Character Design: Is the descendant of one of Altria Pendragon's distant relatives and looks exactly like her.
+- Reused Character Design: Her family has a distant connection to Altria Pendragon, and she looks exactly like her.
 Waver keeps her In the Hood because her face brings him traumatic memories.
 Having a reused design was not the case prior to the events of Fate/Zero, as when Saber was summoned Gray began changing to look like her.

 - Servile Snarker: While Gray oftentimes gets exasperated by Waver's less than admirable traits and will sometimes give him various backhanded remarks, she still has a deep respect for him since he saved her from her village, and as such has developed Undying Loyalty towards him.

 - Shipper on Deck: Much more so in the novels than in the anime.
-After catching Waver mournfully talking to his mantle in the novels, Gray realizes that her desire for Waver to reunite with Iskandar is the first earnest wish she's had since coming to London, and frequently speaks in defense of or ruminates on Iskandar's importance to him.
+After catching Waver mournfully talking to his mantle and realizing what Iskandar means to him, Gray considers her desire for the two to reunite is the first earnest wish she's had since coming to London, and frequently speaks in defense of or ruminates on Iskandar's importance to him.